refinedev/refine/documentation/docs/api-reference/core/providers/auth-provider.md

 :::

 :::tip
-**refine** automatically displays an error notification if the reset password fails.
+**refine** automatically displays an error notification if the forgot password fails.
 You can customize the default error message.

 ```tsx
 forgotPassword: ({ email }) => {